Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 From a pure security stanpoint,some mobile banking application (DSP2 compliant) are now more robust than mobile wallet.

 At the time of W3f,Parity,Polkadot is pushing its light client on the mobile and browsers to increase security.
-We think that the blockchain ecosystem and especially polkdaot/kusama will benefit from the adding of a SECURE UI LAYER including TUI and TEE (layer 2) on mobiles light client like Substrate connect.
+We think that the blockchain ecosystem and especially polkdaot/kusama will benefit from the adding of a TRUSTED UI LAYER including TUI and TEE (layer 2) on mobiles light client like Substrate connect.

 Unfortunatly, TUI and full TEE features are not yet avalaible on all mobiles and the most advanced feature you find on servers will take time to be mainstream, as manufacturers are slow to integrate them.
 Moreover, ARM TrustZone still lack of a service like IAS for IntelSGX for the management of remote attestation.